 God has appointed the Lord’s Supper to be a great blessing to His Church!
-Therefore, we celebrate it each week, during our worship service.
+Therefore, we celebrate it each week, during our 11:00 service.
 If you plan to visit us, please, read the following description of our practice.
 If you have any specific questions, you are most welcome to contact us.

-The Consistory (elders and ministers) that is overseeing Westside Reformed Church has the God-given task of determining who, in addition to its own communicant membership (professing members in good-standing), should be admitted to the Lord’s Table, and it has approved of the following criteria, an explanation of which is given below.
+The Consistory (elders and ministers) that leads Westside Reformed Church has the God-given task of determining who, in addition to its own communicant membership (professing members in good-standing), should be admitted to the Lord’s Table, and it has approved of the following criteria, an explanation of which is given below.

 Westside Reformed Church desires to receive visitors to the Lord’s Supper and also to celebrate it according to the requirements of Scripture, in order that Christ might be honored and His Church, blessed.
 Due to the Apostle Paul’s reminder that the Supper can bring judgment, not just blessing (1 Cor.
 11:27-32), it is important that we are cautious and principled with this holy meal.
 If you are not a communicant member of our congregation, you are admitted to this Table if: